nih-cfde/data-distillery/DataDistilleryDataDictionary.md

 ![](images/wikipathways_schema.png)

-[WikiPathways](https://www.wikipathways.org) contains assertions defining interactions between genes, chemicals and molecules within biological pathways.
-These assertions were
+[WikiPathways](https://www.wikipathways.org) contains assertions defining interactions between genes within biological pathways.
+Genes are connected through one of seven different relationship types, in order of most frequent to least frequent: DirectedInteraction, Inhibition,Stimulation, Binding, TranscriptionTranslation, Conversion and Catalysis.
+There are also WikiPathway Concepts which represent pathways.
+Each pathway Concept is connected to the genes that have interactions in that pathway.